polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 ![How your Hello World endpoint will look like](https://servergardens.files.wordpress.com/2020/09/hello-world-endpoint.png)

-Then click the _"get"_ button.
+Click the _"get"_ button.
 This will invoke the endpoint, and give you the following result.

 ```json
 {